AjStraight619/edge-detection-app/backend/README.md

-# Focus Peaking Backend
+# Edge Detection Backend

-This is the Python backend for the Focus Peaking application.
-It processes video frames to detect and highlight areas of high contrast, which typically correspond to in-focus areas.
+This is the Python backend for the Edge Detection application.
+It processes video frames to detect and highlight areas of high contrast, which typically correspond to edges and important details in the image.

 ## Requirements